Key ACM Education Activities

 ACM supports and develops these products and services with expert guidance from the Professional Development Committee, overseen by the ACM Practitioners Board.
 Central to these activities is promoting computing as a profession, including the technical, social, and ethical aspects of the practice.

-The ACM education activity has been reorganized into two entities: the Education Advisory Committee and the Education Board.
-The Board wields the final executive and decision-making power to facilitate the work of the Education Advisory Committee.
-The Advisory Committee is a task-force-based, networking-oriented environment whose aim is to promote ACM's educational mission to as wide a range of constituencies as possible: universities, community colleges, high schools, corporations, and the US government.
+ACM education activity has been reorganized into two entities: the Education Board and the Education Advisory Committee (EAC).
+The Board wields the final executive and decision-making power to facilitate the work of the Advisory Committee.
+The Advisory Committee is a task-force-based, networking-oriented environment whose aim is to promote ACM's educational mission to as wide a range of constituencies as possible: universities, community colleges, high schools, corporations, and the U.S. government.